-OFFICE OF STUDENT CONDUCT & JUDICIAL AFFAIRS
+OFFICE OF STUDENT CONDUCT

-The mission of the Office of Student Conduct and Judicial Affairs is to develop student integrity and accountability through an educational, consistent, and equitable conduct process.
-The Office of Student Conduct and Judicial Affairs is committed to improving student's collegiate experience through conflict resolution and restorative justice.
+The mission of the Office of Student Conduct is to develop student integrity and accountability through an educational, consistent, and equitable conduct process.
+The Office of Student Conduct is committed to improving student's collegiate experience through conflict resolution and restorative justice.

 HOW DO WE RECEIVE REFERRALS?

-The Office of Student Conduct and Judicial Affairs receives student referrals from different sources.
+The Office of Student Conduct receives student referrals from different sources.
 It treats referrals from all sources equally and with the same level of concern.
 A student referral can come from one of the following:

 - Department of Public Safety (TSUPD)

 - Residential Life and Housing

 - Faculty

 - Staff

 - Community

 - Local Police Department

 SERVICES PROVIDED:

 - Educating, interpreting, and enforcing University policies and procedures for students, including academic and non-academic misconduct.
-This includes academic integrity, University policies, and the Student Code of Conduct.

-- Helping students understand how their behavior influences and impacts themselves, others, and the brand of the University.

-- Provides assistance to the campus on student related polices, including the Student Code of Conduct.
+This includes academic integrity, University policies, and the Student Code of Conduct. - Helping students understand how their behavior influences and impacts themselves, others, and the brand of the University. - Provide assistance to the campus on student related polices, including the Student Code of Conduct.

 ALCOHOL AND DRUGS:

 Students in violation of drug and alcohol policies will be subjected to university judicial procedures as outlined in the Student Code of Conduct.
-The Student Code of Conduct can be found on the Student Conduct webpage at https://www.tsu.edu/students-services/departments/student-conduct/.
-Separately and concurrently, students may also be subject to legal proceedings in accordance with local, state, and federal laws.
+The Student Code of Conduct can be found on the Student Conduct webpage at http://students.tsu.edu/departments/student-conduct/.
+Separately and concurrently, students may also be subject to legal proceedings in accordance with local, state, and federal law.